MalagoudSP/Rock-Paper-Scissors/README.md

-# Rock-paper-Scissors
+## Rock-paper-Scissors

-A Frontend Project that enables us to play a game RPS which play against the computer with smooth animations, responsive design, and real-time score tracking.
-Simple, lightweight, and perfect for practicing DOM manipulation and game logic.
+A simple yet fun Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+This project recreates the classic hand game in a modern web interface.
+Users can play against the computer, and the results are shown instantly.

+##  Features

+- Interactive UI with buttons for Rock, Paper, and Scissors.

+- Randomized computer choices for fair play.

+- Real-time result display (Win / Lose / Draw).

+- Responsive design for both desktop and mobile devices.

+- Clean styling with CSS for a modern look.

+- Easy to understand and modify for beginners.

+- Great project to practice DOM manipulation in JavaScript.